Tichodroma

 Tichodroma is the only known genus in the family Tichodromidae.
-Initially, Linnaeus placed Tichodroma in the family Certhiidae, along with the treecreepers., while other athourities have placed it the nuthatch family Sittidae, as its own subfamily.
+Initially, Linnaeus placed Tichodroma in the family Certhiidae, along with the treecreepers, while other authorities have placed it the nuthatch family Sittidae, as its own subfamily.
 A 2016 phylogenetic study of members in the superfamily Certhioidea suggests it is a sister of the Sittidae.

 The wallcreeper (Tichodroma muraria) is the only extant species, but the extinct Tichodroma capeki is known from the Late Miocene of Polgardi, Hungary.